Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

 Skill-Based Matchmaking (SBMM)

-Although SBMM or Skill-Based Matchmaking isn’t as big an issue in the Beta as we expect it to be in the full game, it’s still an unpopular feature that isn’t likely to go anywhere.
+SBMM or Skill-Based Matchmaking returns in MW2 and it’s still an unpopular feature that isn’t likely to go anywhere soon.

-COD fans have had to work out ways to beat SBMM and find easier Warzone matches, just to have more fun in-game.
-And we imagine we’ll see similar methods begin to pop up for MW2 after launch.
+COD fans have had to work out ways to beat SBMM and find easier MW2 matches, just to have more fun in-game.
+And we imagine we’ll see similar methods become popular in subsequent Call of Duty titles and Warzone 2.0.